sandover/sandover.github.io/content/index.md

 # softmax

-[SoftMax](https://softmax.com/) is an AI startup doing pioneering research into fundamental problems in Reinforcement Learning (RL) and AI alignment.
-During my visiting role there, I focused on human learning problems.
-First, how does the team Softmax learn about AI research, exchange ideas, and learn from each other?
-We built new tools to support this process better.
-Second, how will others learn and use the nascent SoftMax platform itself?
-I started work on pedagogical Python notebooks to shorten the path from cold start to real RL experiment.
+In a visiting role at [SoftMax](https://softmax.com/), an AI startup doing research in Reinforcement Learning and alignment, I focused on human learning problems: how the research team exchanges ideas and learns from each other, and how newcomers get started on the platform.
+I built internal collaboration tools and pedagogical Python notebooks that shortened the path from cold start to real RL experiment.

 &nbsp;